 A Shell Guide to Whitstable

-‘A Shell Guide to Whitstable’ is a guided walk from Whitstable to Seasalter, where participants converse with artist Emily Whitebread on her research into John Betjeman’s Shell Guides to British Counties.
+‘A Shell Guide to Whitstable’ was a guided walk from Whitstable to Seasalter, where participants conversed with me and my research into John Betjeman’s Shell Guides to British Counties.